timsutton/python-macadmin-tools/README.md

 * [AutoDMG](https://github.com/MagerValp/AutoDMG) - Mac app to create never-booted, restorable OS X system images, optionally with system updates and additional packages/applications.
 * [CreateUserPkg](https://github.com/MagerValp/CreateUserPkg) - Mac app to create a package that installs or updates a user on an OS X system.
 * [createOSXInstallPkg](https://github.com/munki/createOSXInstallPkg) - Tool for converting an OS X installer app/ESD to a package that can trigger the OS X install on the next boot, optionally with additional packages added in the install.
-* [AutoPkg](https://github.com/autopkg/autopkg) - Tool and community for automating common deployment tasks: discovering new application updates, preparing them for deployment, importing into popular management platforms.
+* [AutoPkg](https://github.com/autopkg/autopkg) - Tool and community for automating common deployment tasks using sharable 'recipes', for example: discovering new application updates, preparing them for deployment, importing into popular management platforms.
 * [vfuse](https://github.com/chilcote/vfuse) - Tool for converting an OS X system DMG to a VMware Fusion VM.
 * [stew](https://github.com/chilcote/stew) - Creation of never-booted, restorable OS X system images with additional packages.
-* [AutoNBI](https://bitbucket.org/bruienne/AutoNBI) - Tool for automated creation of Netboot image bundles using System Image Utility's automation tools.
+* [AutoNBI](https://bitbucket.org/bruienne/autonbi) - Tool for automated creation of Netboot image bundles using System Image Utility's automation tools.
 * [Brigadier](https://github.com/timsutton/brigadier) - Tool for fetch and install model-specific Boot Camp images, can be used to bootstrap drivers during Windows deployment.
 * [aamporter](https://github.com/timsutton/aamporter) - Tool for automating the download and importing of Adobe CS/CC updates into Munki.
 * [can_haz_image](https://github.com/google/macops) - Tool for creating never-booted OS X system images with additional packages.